blessingaliu/three-tier-app-deployment-/3-tier-aws-code/README.md

 -- In the private route table, select Subnet Associations, select Edit subnet associations, select the 2 private subnets you created and select Save changes.
 ```

+##### Creating EC2 Instances for presentation and application tier

+Creating an EC2 Instance with an Auto scaling groups in order to connect to our static website in the presentation tier

+Creating an EC2 Instance for the presentation tier

+**Create Launch template for presentation tier** (public facing)
+1. -- Launch template name and description
+2. -- Application and OS Images (Amazon Machine Image) — free-tier AMI
+3. -- Instance type (t.2 micro)
+-- Key pair (create a key pair and download to device)
+4. -- Network settings (create security group with name and description, select vpc, add Security group rule (Type: ssh Source: 0.0.0.0/0, add Security group rule (Type: http Source: 0.0.0.0/0))
+5. -- Advanced details (add script to use data for the static website)
+'''ruby
+#!/bin/bash
+sudo yum update -y
+sudo yum install -y httpd
+sudo systemctl start httpd
+sudo systemct enable httpd
+'''
+6. -- Create template

+Creating an EC2 Instance for the application tier

+**Create Launch template for application tier** (private facing)
+1. -- Launch template name and description
+2. -- Application and OS Images (Amazon Machine Image) — free-tier AMI
+3. -- Instance type (t.2 micro)
+-- Key pair (create a key pair and download to device)
+4. -- Network settings (create security group with name and description, select vpc, add Security group rule (Type: ssh Source: nameofpresentationtiersecuritygroup)
+5. -- Create template

+**Create Auto scaling groups** (to balance the load in the tiers)
+1. -- Name of presentation tier ASG
+2. -- Select launch template for presentation tier and the VPC (select both public subnets)
+3. -- Click Enable group metrics collection within CloudWatch
+4. -- Group size
+- Desired — 2
+- Minimum — 2
+- Maximum — 3
+5. -- Scaling Policies
+- Click Target tracking scaling policy
+- Target value — 80 and select Skip to Review

+You can create an ASG for the application tier but use the launch template for the application tier and the VPC (2 private subnets)

+##### Creating database tier
+Search and select RDS from the AWS console.
+From the left side of the screen, select Subnet groups and select Create DB Subnet group.

+**Subnet group details**
+- Name your subnet group and a description
+- Select your VPC you created earlier
+**Add Subnets**
+- Select your availability zones we used eariler(us-east-1a and us-east-1b)
+- Select the private db subnets we created eariler, and add the same CIDR we used and select Create

+Select Database and Create Database:
+- Choose a database creation method (Standard)
+- Engine options (Select My SQL)
+- Templates (Free tier)
+- Settings
+DB Cluster Identifier (privatedb)
+Master password (create a password) and confirm it
+- Storage
+uncheck Enable storage autoscaling
+- Connectivity
+Select the VPC we created eariler
+VPC Security group (select Create new)
+New VPC security group name ()
+Create database

+Now we will connect the Application tier and the Database tier.
+Once your database is created, select it and navigate to Connectivity & Security.
+Under security click on VPC Security Groups link.
+Select inbound rules along the bottom and Edit inbound rule.
+We will add rule to allow traffic from the application tier and delete the existing rule.
+In the port you will want to enter 3306 and our source will be the **nameoftheprivateappsecuritygroup** we created earlier.

+To check if we are set up correctly, ssh into one of my Public Web ec2 instances.
+First I pinged the Private App instance from my Public Web instance.
+I did this by running the command
+'''ruby
+ping <private IP address of private app instance>
+'''

+Try to access the database from the Public Web instance
+'''ruby
+ping <RDS_Endpoint>
+'''